Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/AzureRM.Sql.md

 Gets the recommended index operations for a server or database.

 ### [Get-AzureRmSqlDatabaseLongTermRetentionBackup](Get-AzureRmSqlDatabaseLongTermRetentionBackup.md)
-Gets the long term retention backups for a location, server, or database.
+Gets one or more long term retention backups.

 ### [Get-AzureRmSqlDatabaseRecommendedAction](Get-AzureRmSqlDatabaseRecommendedAction.md)
 Gets one or more recommended actions for an Azure SQL Database Advisor.